-So here’s what you need: Your pajamas (preferably fresh), that bowl of steaming popcorn and a couple of sodas.
+So here’s what you need: Your pajamas, a bowl of steaming popcorn and a couple of sodas.

-So I invite you couch potatoes and studious studiers alike to read on.
+So to couch potatoes and studious studiers alike… read on!

 The Polyglot and the Couch Potato: How Movies Help in Learning a Language

-Together with TV, movies have gotten a bad rap when it comes to learning a new language, and learning in general.
-We’ve often been told to turn off the set, stop wasting our time and get serious with whatever task we’re supposed to be working on.
+Movies and TV have gotten a bad rap when it comes to learning a new language, and learning in general.

-But maybe movies aren’t as bad as they’re made out to be.
-In fact, I’d be so bold as to tell you that a couch potato has just as good a chance of being a polyglot as the most hardworking learner.
+But I’d be so bold as to tell you that a couch potato has just as good a chance of being a polyglot as the most hardworking learner.

-And even if you’re an absolute beginner in Spanish, if you see the movie “Y Tu Mamá También” (And Your Mother Too) and the context in which the line in the title is said, I promise you, you will never forget what those words mean.
+If you’re an absolute beginner in Spanish, and you see the movie “Y Tu Mamá También” (And Your Mother Too) and you learn the context in which the title line is said… I promise you will never forget what those words mean.

-Unforgettable context.
-That’s what movies have to offer.
+Unforgettable context is what movies have to offer.
 And when you watch foreign films, you’re that much nearer to transferring meaningful language information into your long-term memory.

 15 of the Best Foreign Movies for Popcorn-popping Language Learners